avanish-patel/LangChain/README.md

 For many applications, such as chatbots, models need to respond to users directly in natural language.
 However, there are scenarios where we need models to output in a structured format.
 For example, we might want to store the model output in a database and ensure that the output conforms to the database schema.
 This need motivates the concept of structured output, where models can be instructed to respond with a particular output structure.

-## Ways to get structured output
+#### Ways to get structured output

-1. LLM's that can generate Structured Output on it's own using `with_structured_output` function
+1. LLM's that can generate Structured Output on its own : use `with_structured_output` function
-2. LLM's that can't generate Structured Output on it's own using output parsers
+2. LLM's that can't generate Structured Output on its own: use output parsers

-### Using `with_structured_output`
+## Using `with_structured_output`

+For LLM's that supports structured output

 1. TypedDict
 2. Pydantic
 3. JSON Schema

+## Using output parsers

+Output parsers in LangChain help converts raw LLM responses into structured formats like JSON, CSV, Pydantic and more.
+They ensure consistency, validation and ease of use in applications.

 # Projects